Riding the Trend or Protecting Profits | Investors Bancorp Inc. (ISBC)

 ISBC’s Market Performance

-ISBC stocks went up by 1.29% for the week, with a monthly jump of 0.54% and a quarterly performance of 32.03%, while its annual performance rate touched 90.52%.
-The volatility ratio for the week stands at 2.05% while the volatility levels for the past 30 days are set at 2.81% for Investors Bancorp Inc..
-The simple moving average for the period of the last 20 days is 2.09% for ISBC stocks with a simple moving average of 46.51% for the last 200 days.
+ISBC stocks went down by -0.40% for the week, with a monthly jump of 3.56% and a quarterly performance of 26.67%, while its annual performance rate touched 82.29%.
+The volatility ratio for the week stands at 2.63% while the volatility levels for the past 30 days are set at 2.67% for Investors Bancorp Inc..
+The simple moving average for the period of the last 20 days is 1.38% for ISBC stocks with a simple moving average of 44.05% for the last 200 days.

 Analysts’ Opinion of ISBC